maneatingape/rsvp/README.md

 ### Final Orbit Periapsis

-Sets destination orbit desired altitude or periapsis in meters.
-For folks who like to live dangerously the special value "min" sets the altitude to 10km above the surface for airless bodies or 10km above the atmosphere.
+Sets destination orbit desired periapsis in meters.
+Those who like to live dangerously can use the special value "min" to set the altitude to either 10km above the surface for airless bodies or 10km above the atmosphere.
 Note: This may not be high enough to clear surface features!
 Use at your own peril.

 | Key | Default value | Accepted values |
 |:----|:--------------|:----------------|